RateCity.com.au

 If your relative or friend decides to add you to their policy as a listed driver, you must ensure that you register the right person as the primary driver of the car.

-Some insurers may also refuse to give cover to drivers of certain ages, specifically those under 18 years or senior motorists.
+Some insurers may also refuse to give cover to drivers of certain ages, such as those under 18 years, or senior motorists.
 Check with your insurer for any eligibility requirements that may apply.